-USA primarily supports audio and visual media-based journalists under its Media category program and print-based journalists under its Writing categorization.
-It is noteworthy that USA defines journalism—or at least some of it—as art.
+USA primarily supports audio and visual media-based journalists under its Media category program and print-based journalists through its Writing categorization.
+USA defines some journalism “art.”
 Journalism most likely to "qualify" fits within the organization’s “values:” quality, creativity, innovation, risk-taking, and diversity.
 Creativity and innovation are two terms not always thrown around in the assessment of journalism, so they are particularly distinguishing characteristics when it comes to USA's support of journalism.
 This is an organization that looks for journalists to be inspirational creators.

 Application for a USA Fellowship is by nomination only; nominators change year-to-year and are always anonymous.
 All that USA will share about their nominators is that they are always a “group of arts leaders, critics, scholars, and artists who live in every state throughout the country, from small communities to major metropolises.
 They work in diverse practices across virtually every artistic discipline.”
 (There is a separate group of panelists who will assess the applications of those who are nominated and apply, and USA does share the lists of its previous panelists, which is also very diverse in geography, artistic discipline, and profession.
 Therefore those lists provide potential insight in terms of the nature of the anonymous nominators too.)